EdGE Activities for At Home Kids and Families

 Operation Story Time will have some of your favorite authors reading their books each day.

 12 Famous Museums offer virtual tours you can take from your couch.

-Join Audra Christie – Cherryfield School’s art teacher, co-founder of the Cherryfield Arts Initiative, and Art instructor at University of Maine at Machias, every Thursday at 1:30 for a Facebook Live event to learn a new skill.
+Join Audra Christie, Cherryfield School’s art teacher, co-founder of the Cherryfield Arts Initiative, and art instructor at the University of Maine at Machias, every Thursday at 1:30 pm for a Facebook Live event to learn a new skill.
 The videos will be posted on her page to access at your leisure.
 This week started with folding paper cranes.

 Photography Scavenger Hunt!
-A mini photography lesson focusing on composition, the rule of thirds, and other elements of art and principles of design.
+A mini photography lesson focusing on composition, the rule of thirds, and other elements of art and design principles.
 Share your favorite photos with a few words of why on Facebook at EdGE Scavenger Hunt.

 STEM and Social Studies

 Over 30 Virtual field trips with links from the San Diego Zoo to Exploring the Great Wall of China.